ZeitOnline/vivi/core/src/zeit/workflow/README.txt

 >>> publish.publish(background=False)
 Traceback (most recent call last):
     ...
-PublishingError: Publish pre-conditions not satisifed.
+PublishingError: Publish pre-conditions not satisfied.

 If an object is publish is indicated by the `published` attribute.
 Also the